SophieAu/imperial-splendour-site/data/content/posts/2024-03-11-imperial-splendour-rise-of-the-republic-v1-3-united-provinces-developers-blog.md

 </center>

-Dragoon of the "Javaanse Dragonders", Javanese Dragoons in service of the VOC and French Regiment de Meuron (1795), in service with the VOC:
+Dragoon of the "Javaanse Dragonders", Javanese Dragoons in service of the VOC and Swiss Regiment de Meuron (1795), in service with the VOC:

 <center>